Alfred Jaryan

-Alfred Kemah Jaryan (born 24 September 1988) is a Liberian professional football who plays as a midfielder.
+Alfred Kemah Jaryan (born 24 September 1988) is a Liberian professional footballer who plays as a midfielder.

-Career
+Club career

 Mohammedan

 In 2010, Alfred moved to India and signed with Mohammedan Sporting and appeared in the I-League.

 Mumbai

 Alfred scored a goal in 2–1 victory against Shillong Lajong in 2013–14 I-League.
 He scored an equalizer against Dempo in 88th minute to earn a point for his team.

 Aizawl

 Alfred then signed for newly promoted Aizawl FC for the 2016 edition of the Hero I-League.
 He scored in the third match against DSK Shivajians FC at home.
-Jaryan has all time most appearances for Aizawl.
+Jaryan has all-time most appearances for Aizawl.
 He also won Mizoram Premier League with club.